General developments in 1985.

 A serie of pictures from the Bercy track:

-Besides the 6 USA Pro´s, from Europe45 semi-Pro´s were present at this prestigeous event.
+Besides the 6 USA Pro´s, from Europe 45 semi-Pro´s were present at this prestigeous event.
 21 French, 10 Dutch, 1 Belgium, 6 Spanish, 5 English and 2 Danish riders.
-Around 9000 spectators were present in the grand stands.
+Around 9000 spectators were gathered in the grand stands.
 Here the final results,

 2. Edward King USA 2.Shawn Texas USA